mojodna/node-crequest/README.md

 This is intended as a drop-in replacement for `request`--to use it, replace `require("request")` with `require("crequest").
-Where it's not a drop-in replacement, please send a pull request.
+Where it's not a drop-in replacement (not everything in `request` is proxied yet), please send a pull request.

 ## License